 Root canal therapy

-Dentists perform root canal tooth treatment on molars to take care of significant damage.
-It helps to clean the infections of the root and prevent new ones in the future.
+Dentists perform root canal treatment (RCT) on molars to address severe damage.
+It helps to clean up the root infections and prevent new ones in the future.

 During RCT, the dentist removes the dental pulp with specialized instruments.
 The doctor will then seal the space with a filling.
 Some specialists treat the chewing surface of molars with a simple filling after RCT.
-However, protecting them with a dental crown is more effective to prevent fracture in the long term since the crown covers and hugs the whole tooth.
+However, protecting them with a dental crown is more effective in preventing fractures in the long term, as the crown covers and hugs the entire tooth.

 Dental bonding

 Dental bonding is more for slightly chipped molars with small cracks.
-It is suitable mainly for the issues that require a cosmetic procedure.
+It is primarily suitable for issues that require a cosmetic procedure.

-Dentists apply a tooth-colored resin to the surface to restore its shape.
+Dentists apply a tooth-colored resin to the surface to restore its shape and appearance.
 This treatment helps to regain the natural appearance of anterior teeth.
-However, it is also useful for molars.
+However, it is also helpful for molars.
 With this procedure, you can repair the shape and hide sharp edges.

 Dental crown

-A dental crown is a tooth-shaped cap made of porcelain, metal, composite or even a mix of these materials.
-It is effective protection for a broken molar.
-It is often useful after RCT but it may be done prior to a root canal treatment for a fragile (heavily repaired tooth with a weakening restoration or a largely decayed or fractured tooth) but vital tooth.
-Dental crowns support dental bridges, too.
+A dental crown is a tooth-shaped cap made of porcelain, metal, composite, or even a mix of these materials.
+It is adequate protection for a broken molar.
+It is often useful after RCT, but it may be done prior to a root canal treatment for a fragile (heavily repaired tooth with a weakening restoration or a largely decayed or fractured tooth) but vital tooth.
+Dental crowns also support dental bridges.

 Extraction and restoration

-Dentists always aim to preserve a natural tooth with restorative dentistry.
+Dentists strive to preserve natural teeth with restorative dentistry.
 They do their best to avoid extraction.
 Still, if this is not possible because the tooth is not fixable due to the severe extent of the decay or fracture under the bone, you can consider the following solutions.

 Partial dentures

 Partial dentures are removable plates with one or more artificial teeth.
 They usually have clasps for attaching them to other teeth for support.
-They are made of either pure plastic or plastic and metal.
+They are made of either pure plastic or a combination of plastic and metal.
 The latter is safer for natural teeth and lasts longer.

 Dental bridge

-A dental bridge is a fixed solution for the replacement of missing teeth.
+A dental bridge is a fixed solution for replacing missing teeth.
 It can be an effective alternative to dentures.
-Bridges are made of metal, porcelain or a mixture of these materials.
+Bridges are made of metal, porcelain, or a mixture of these materials.

 A bridge requires at least two healthy teeth adjacent to the gap that a bridge aims to fill.
 The appearance of a bridge resembles a set of dental crowns.